Physical Therapy Services

 What Is Blood Flow Restriction (BFR) Therapy?

 Blood Flow Restriction (BFR) therapy is a rehabilitation technique that uses a specialized cuff to partially restrict blood flow to a limb during exercise.
-This allows patients to gain strength and muscle benefits using much lighter weights than traditional resistance training.
+This allows patients to gain strength and muscle mass with much lighter weights than in traditional resistance training.

 By limiting venous blood return while maintaining arterial flow, BFR creates a metabolic environment that encourages muscle activation and adaptation.
 Research shows this can help improve strength and muscle size while placing significantly less stress on joints, tendons, and healing tissues.